ArielEspinoza07/api.nurse/README.md

     Create your database (Mysql, MariaDB, PostgreSQL, MSQL Server)

-    Modify the .env file values with the your db credentials
+    Modify the .env values with the your DB credentials

         DB_CONNECTION=mysql
         DB_HOST=127.0.0.1